NSarg1/ns-cra-template/README.md

 # NS - CRA template
-## Prestructred CRA template for quick start with React && Redux.
+## Pre-structured CRA template for quick start with React && Redux.

 ### From now on you are free from exhausting configuration.
 Just type the following command in terminal and you will have all that you need
 - Beautiful folder structure.